 A green card is a physical, plastic card that allows non-U.S. citizens to live and work in the U.S. permanently.
-If you want to become a U.S. citizen, you first have to get a green card.
+If you want to become a U.S. citizen, you first have to apply for permanent residence and get a green card.
 How long it takes to get a green card depends on the visa category through which you apply (family, employment, investment, asylum, etc.), which field office/service center is processing your application and for some, your country of birth.

-Other factors can also impact how long it takes to get a green card.
-For example, some immigrants may receive an RFE (request for more documentation) from the USCIS after filing their paperwork, which is an additional delay that not everyone experiences.
+Other factors can also impact how long it takes to get a green card / permanent residence.
+For example, some immigrants may receive an RFE (request for more documentation) from the USCIS (U.S. Citizenship and Immigration Services) after filing their paperwork, which is an additional delay that not everyone experiences.

 Let’s dive into some common visa categories and average timelines associated with them.
 It is impossible to predict the exact timeline as they fluctuate constantly – these estimates were derived from attorney interviews and the USCIS website.
 We update this article periodically, but it’s best to consult an immigration attorney for latest estimates in your region/visa category.